edijsf/cgi-demo/README.md

 1. Center text in pages/404.tsx
 2. Refactor Header component so its readable, consistent & works correctly (logo should go to root, links should go to 404)
-3. Create components from design
+3. Recreate design from Figma
+4. Access and display products from backend
+5. Access and display promoted categories from backend
+6. Access and display hierarchial categories data from backend
-4. Bonus:
+7. Bonus:
-   1.1 Side navigation opens and closes from user click 1.2 Clicking Add to cart button increases the cart counter in Header.tsx 1.3 One of the developers will love your code if you use tailwind.css
+   1.1 Categories side navigation opens and closes from user click 1.2 Show promoted products ribbon
+   1.3 Clicking Add to cart button should increase the cart items counter in Header.tsx 1.4 One of the developers will love your code if you use tailwind.css